MarkAdell/my_articles/README.md

 console.log(totalPrice); // 110
 ````

 By declaring `taxRate` with `const` instead of `let`, making it immutable, it is guaranteed that the function always returns the same output for the same input.
-However, it is advisable to use the first approach, which is passing the `taxRate` as a parameter, this makes the function more self-contained.
+However, it is advisable to use the first approach, which is passing the `taxRate` as a parameter, as this makes the function more self-contained.

 ### When to use Pure Functions

 Whenever possible!
-It's important to recognize that not all functions in real-world applications can be pure.
+It is important to recognize that not all functions in real-world applications can be pure.
 Sometimes the whole purpose of a function is to do side effects or rely on external dependencies to return or compute a value, think of I/O operations.
 So, when should you use Pure Functions?
 Whenever you find yourself writing a function whose purpose is to perform a computation or transformation based on a value that you have, then it is a good candidate for a pure function.

 ## Immutability

 Immutability is the practice of not modifying data entities after they are created.
 When a change is required, a new data entity is created to hold the modified data, while the original data entity remains unchanged.

-Immutability helps prevent bugs that arise when a developer assumes a data entity holds a specific value when, in reality, it has been changed elsewhere in the code.
+Immutability helps prevent bugs that arise when a developer assumes a data entity holds a specific value, when in reality, it has been changed elsewhere in the code.

 Depending on the programming language you use, there may or may not be a way to enforce immutability, by having support for immutable variables and data structures.
 This is why I referred to immutability as a "practice", as in some cases, it will be your responsibility to avoid direct mutation (modification) of data entities.